 There are several ways participants may track their time and distance for the March to Get Screened virtual race.
 Smart phones, Apple watches, Fitbits and other activity trackers and wireless-enabled wearable technology devices can be used.
 There are also several apps that can help track time and distance, including MapMyRun and Runkeeper.

-Once you have completed your 5k, enter your time to firstname.lastname@example.org (email subject March to Get Screened 2020) between March 29-June 15, 2020, and 1st Place Sports will include your submission time as the official posted time on their website.
+Once you have completed your 5k, enter your time to firstname.lastname@example.org (email subject March to Get Screened 2020) 1st Place Sports will include your submission time as the official posted time on their website.

 Will there be awards for timed runners?

 We will not be handing out overall or category-specific awards for timed runners this year.
-However, all participants that have registered prior to the March 12 registration cutoff date will receive a medal when they pick up their race packet.
+More details to come.

 Do I have to wear my bib with a tracker if I’m going to time my virtual run?